apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

    which can thus impact consumers of the Metrics class.
    Furthermore, the default JmxReporter now includes a name specific to the cluster instance (to avoid conflicts when multiple Cluster instances are created in the same JVM).
-As a result, tools that were polling JMX informations will have to be updated accordingly.
+As a result, tools that were polling JMX info will have to be updated accordingly.

 6. The ``QueryBuilder#in`` method now has the following special case: using